DuFanYin/assignment/personal.md

 also server implementation is extremely simple, for expansion would let python server spin up multiple order book instances and have a sender to send data depending on time frame and other parameters.

-for other minor tasks such as test/ci/cd, for the purpose of this assignment I focused on more architecture related parts, with enough time I can definitely do all of them
+for other minor tasks such as test/ci/cd, i have used those in my project before, for the purpose of this assignment I focused on more architecture related parts, with enough time I can definitely do all of them

 metrics from server version